FlexDoc/Javadoc - JavadocClassic - Parameters

 Navigation bar gen.navbar : boolean

-Specify whether to generate the navigation bar located at the top and bottom of the generated HTML pages.
+Specify whether to generate the navigation bar located at the top and bottom of the generated pages.

-It has no effect on the bottom text specified with “Generate | Bottom Text” parameter.
+This parameter has no effect on the bottom text specified with the parameter: Generate | Bottom Text

 Default Value:

-The default value of this parameter is set according to the -nonavbar option found on the Javadoc command line.
+The default value of this parameter is set according to the -nonavbar option found on the Javadoc command-line.
 If this option is specified, the default value is false, otherwise it is true.

 Related Template: